DCS-training/Digital-Method-of-the-Month/DMM Docs/Linear Modelling.md

     - Independence of residuals
     - Normality of residuals
     - Equal variances for residuals
+-    If needed, consider using a [generalised linear model](https://bookdown.org/roback/bookdown-BeyondMLR/) to address your analysis.
+It may help solve some issues of violated assumption.

 #### Repreated measures and Linear Mixed-effects Models